BloopAI/bloop/README.md

 ## Privacy

-Our aim is to store as little data as possible, whilst being able to identify bugs and make data-driven product decisions.
-Therefore all users are given the option to opt-in to telemetry during onboarding.
+We store as little data as possible.
+Opting in now to send telemetry to bloop helps us identify bugs and make data-driven product decisions.
 This option sends us crash reports, logs and high level information about feature usage (so we can tell that a search was made, but we wouldn't be able to see the query or results).
+If you change your mind, you can always disable this later in Settings!

+You can read our full privacy policy [here](https://bloop.ai/privacy).